ssciwr/faunanet/README.md

 ## Features
 Using the birdnetv2.4 model by default, `faunanet-lab` provides three core features:

-- Easily and arbitrarily exchange the underlying maching learning model
+- Easily and arbitrarily exchange the underlying maching learning model for bioacoustics.
-- Easy configuration using YAML files which are stored alongside the analysis results
+- Easy configuration using YAML files which are stored alongside the analysis results.
 - Integrated, extendible REPL with which to interact with which to interact with a running instance.

 The main element of `faunanet-lab` is a 'watcher' system that continuously monitors a folder for incoming data files and allows for on-the-fly model- or parameter-change via the REPL.
 It can also be used as a library in your python project.
+By extending elements of bridnetlib rather, `faunanet-lab` conserves the latter's capabilities while still adding its own functionality on top of it.

 ## Getting started
 Please refer to the 'Getting faunanet-lab up and running' section in the documentation for an introduction.